Frequency Thresholds and Sharded Eviction: Building CloxCache

 }

-And it started beating otter under some very specific conditions, getting within 90–99% of the theoretical “perfect cache” that Bélády promises us must exist.
-The conditions:
+And it started beating otter under some conditions, getting within 90–99% of the theoretical “perfect cache” that Bélády promises us must exist—as long as the working set fits in the cache.

 I started trying to come up with a formal theory of why this even worked.